Julie Sale MBACP, Dip Couns, PTSD Dip, CBT Dip

 My personal viewpoints about counselling revolve around a belief that it is possible to transform into whatever kind of person you aspire to be and if that is balanced that with acceptance and self-acceptance then we can feel more whole and obtain a real sense of inner contentment.
 Rebirth, which the lotus flower symbolises is fully possible when both heart and mind work together.
 Talking therapies can help a person to process old pains and move on unshackled and with a new freedom to live, leaving past hurts and unhelpful patterns behind

 I have specialised in the areas of addiction and bereavement and supporting carers who look after partners and close family with health problems eg. disabilities, mental health.
-I have also worked with clients on a wide range of other issues including assertiveness, anxiety, low-self-esteem, interpersonal relationships, bullying and harassment, sexual abuse, long-term illnesses, life transitions and other major life events.
+I have also worked with clients on a wide range of other issues including trauma, assertiveness, anxiety, low-self-esteem, interpersonal relationships, bullying and harassment, sexual abuse, long-term illnesses, life transitions and other major life events.

 I offer home visits to elderly and disabled clients.
 All sessions are for 50 minutes and are paid for in advance.
 Discount prices for unwaged, students an low-earners.